 Because of the sheer amount of content out there, getting started on your own path to the tower can be a little overwhelming.
 Hopefully, this guide will orient anyone with questions about what stories to read when, which versions to seek out, and how to approach the non-book Dark Tower media.

-If you're a Stephen King fan; a sci-fi or fantasy fan; or just an Idris Elba fan who wants to get the down low on The Dark Tower before the feature film comes out this summer, read on.
+If you're a Stephen King fan; a sci-fi or fantasy fan; or just an Idris Elba fan who wants to get the down low on The Dark Tower before the feature film comes out this Friday, read on.
 The tower awaits you.

 The man in black fled across the desert, and the gunslinger followed: the history of The Dark Tower.